easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_07_configuration.md

 !!!
 Note "EasyBuild configuration on LUMI"

-    On LUMI serveral configurations of EasyBuild are already available.
+    On LUMI several configurations of EasyBuild are already available.

     The ``EasyBuild-user`` module is the most important one.
 It will configure EasyBuild to install software in either a default location in the user's home directory